Sardinian beer is fabulous. To me, beer is the perfect pairing with pizza, but many love having beer with traditional Sardinian food, too.

 BAM Birrificio Artigianale Mogorese – Mogoro

-Situated in the Oristano Province, around 60 kilometers northwest of Cagliari, lies the town of Mogoro.
+Situated in the Oristano Province, around 60 km (37.2 miles) northwest of Cagliari, lies the town of Mogoro.
 In this charming town, you’ll find the incredible BAM Birrificio Artigianale Mogorese microbrewery.
 All their beers have the word “Explosion” in their titles, and they all erupt with flavors and aromas.

 The Mogorese Brewery first began its production at the beginning of 2016.
 Their beers are truly artisanal – exquisite, in fact.
 Make sure to try my favorite beer on offer when you visit – the Winter Explosion.